Table of Contents

 The Senegal River

 Flowing between modern Senegal and Mauritania, the Senegal River provided a vital resource for the early states of Tekrur and the later Ghana Empire.
 Its floodplains supported intensive agriculture, and the river corridor became a conduit for the gold-salt trade that connected West Africa to North Africa and Europe.
 The city of Saint-Louis, founded later at the river's mouth, grew from a trade post, but in ancient times settlements like Silla and the Takrur capital controlled downstream routes.
 The Senegal River also formed a natural defense barrier, shielding the interior from incursions across the Sahara.
-The river’s role in the trans-Saharan trade cannot be overstated: caravans crossed the desert carrying gold, salt, slaves, and textiles, with the Senegal serving as the southern terminus for many routes.
+The river’s role in the trans-Saharan trade network cannot be overstated: caravans crossed the desert carrying gold, salt, slaves, and textiles, with the Senegal serving as the southern terminus for many routes.

 - The fertile Senegal valley allowed for surplus agriculture, which supported specialist crafts and centralized authority.